-a.
-Finish Line - a straight line, of 0.5 km length, at the elevation of the airfield and clearly identified on the ground.
+- a.
+Finish Line: a straight line, of 0.5 km length, at the elevation of the airfield and clearly identified on the ground.
 A minimum altitude shall be imposed for crossing the line (see paragraph c).

-It is recommended to place the finish line at the beginning of the runway in order to make sure that the gliders can land safely on the airfield even if they do not have enough energy to make a speed finish.-

-- b.
-Goal the center of the Finish Line. - c.
-Mandatory Reporting Point The organisers shall set a final turn point to align the gliders before the finish.-A minimum altitude shall be set to a minimum of 30 meters above the airfield elevation in the local procedures and shall apply from the mandatory point to and including the finish line.
-Flying below this minimum altitude shall be penalised.
+It is recommended to place the finish line at the beginning of the runway in order to make sure that the gliders can land safely on the airfield even if they do not have enough energy to make a speed finish. - b.
+Goal: the center of the Finish Line. - c.
+Mandatory Reporting Point: The organisers shall set a final turn point to align the gliders before the finish.
+A minimum altitude shall be set to a minimum of 30 meters above the airfield elevation in the local procedures and shall apply from the mandatory point to and including the finish line.
+For a better concentration of the pilots on the finish and the landing, the use of the engine between the marker point and the finish line is punished with a penalty.
 The mandatory reporting point should not be located more than 15 km from the finish line.
 Sharp turns at this reporting point should be avoided.